No Cost or Obligation

 An open line of credit allows the borrower to take out the money as needed until you hit the credit limit, and as you pay back the money, you can reborrow again.

-An agreement between a traditional lender, typically major banks, community banks, commercial banks, and a consumer sets the maximum amount to the borrower.
+An agreement between a traditional lender, typically major banks, community banks, commercial banks, and a consumer sets the maximum amount for the borrower.

 As long as the borrower does not exceed the agreed-upon maximum amount (or credit limit), they have unlimited access to the credit line.